-- Meet all Johnson University general graduation requirements. - Achieve a minimum cumulative grade point average (GPA) of 2.0 (on a 4.0 scale). - Achieve a cumulative GPA of 2.5 in all professional study coursework. - Be recommended by the SSBS program faculty for graduation.
+- Achieve a minimum cumulative grade point average (GPA) of 2.0 (on a 4.0 scale). - Achieve a cumulative GPA of 2.5 in all professional study coursework. - Be recommended by the SSBS program faculty for graduation.

 Family Studies Minor